Diet & Nutrition

 Winter is the time of the year I drag out my crock pot.
 I like getting soup recipes that I already know are good and that everyone likes.
 This one is good every time and you can dilute it to make soup if you want to.

-This is for high-energy in the winter.
+Bird Cupcakes are for high-energy in the winter.
 A suet treat in a decorator cup.
 They don’t last long around our house.
 The Blue Jay’s screech like birds of prey to scare the smaller birds off so they can gobble these things up.
 One cupcake lasts about 6 minutes.
 They get one/day because they’re just piggy about these things!

 Supplements you can take to stimulate the release of bile include Angostura Bitters (you can get this at the liquor store because it is an ingredient of bar drinks) and Choline.
 I like choline because it makes the bile more liquefied so that it passes easier through the bile duct (which is really small and can get irritated and blocked thus causing gall bladder “attacks.”)
 It also helps with brain function and helps prevent “brain fog.”
 Choline bitartrate, choline inositol are both good, but I use Standard Process brand of choline.